mattdsteele/steele.blue/blog/_drafts/raspberry-pi-bike.markdown

 Cyclists are encouraged to decorate their bikes with battery-powered lights, jingle bells, and get into the festive spirit.

 I treat this as an opportunity to build an overly-complex hardware project.
-[Last year I wired up an Arduino][2014] to send remote-control commands to drive LED light strip.
+[Last year I wired up an Arduino][2014] to generate remote-control signals to drive an LED light strip.
-It was fun, but there were some opportunities to make it better (or just further complect it), which is what I did!
+It was fun, but there were some opportunities to make it better (or just further complect the system), which is what I did!

-My goal for the project: hook up LED lights to my bike frame, and have it respond to my heart rate and pedaling cadence, using the ANT+ sensors on my bike.
+My goal for the project: hook up an LED light strip to my bike frame, and have it respond to my heart rate and pedaling cadence, using the ANT+ sensors on my bike.
 Specifically, I wanted the lights to **change color from green to red as I pedaled faster**, and have the **lights blink in sync with my heart rate**.

 I used a Raspberry Pi and an app written in JavaScript to do this.
 The code is on [GitHub][github].
 It was rickety, but it worked!
 Here's how I put it together.